Stienvdh/iboiot1073-cisco-industrial-apis/02-iox/README.md

 $ ./ioxclient package .
 ```

 5. Now, you should see a `package.tar` file created in this subfolder.
-If not, use the `arm_package.tar` package already present in further steps.

 6. Upload, activate and start this package with id `ioxweb` in the IOx subsystem on the [IR1101 Local Manager](https://www.cisco.com/c/en/us/td/docs/security/cyber_vision/publications/IR1101/Release-4-2-0/b_Cisco_Cyber_Vision_Network_Sensor_Installation_Guide_for_Cisco_IR1101/m_Procedure_with_the_Local_Manager_IRxxxx.pdf).